 Celebrating the Indigenous past, present, and future, the artworks on view represent connections between communities, the land, and our responsibilities to each other.
 Through discussions of landscape, modern life, and Indigenous Futurism, Native American artists are mining their own histories to tell new, compelling stories.

-This exhibition is co-curated by independent curator Randee Spruce (Seneca Nation, Heron Clan) and Dr. Amanda Lett of The Rockwell Museum.
+The exhibition is organized by The Rockwell Museum and co-curated by Amanda Lett, PhD, Curator of Collections and Exhibitions and Randee Spruce (Seneca Nation, Heron Clan), independent curator.
 The Museum is located on the ancestral, unceded land of the Seneca, one of the six Nations that comprise the Hodínöhšö:ni:h (Iroquois) Confederacy.
 We recognize the many legacies of displacement, migration, and settlement that bring us together here.